-In the remainder of this tutorial, we will be interested in $t\bar{t}$ production at the LHC.
 The default hard process for LHC is Drell-Yan vector boson production with leptonic decays.

-Edit LHC.in to replace the matrix element for vector boson production by the one for topquark pair production for LHCGenerator's default SubProcessHandler.
+Edit LHC.in to replace the matrix element for vector boson production by the one for top-quark pair production for LHCGenerator's default SubProcessHandler.
 The relevant matrix element is contained in the default repository, /Herwig/MatrixElements/MEHeavyQuark.
-Generate few events as for the default settings.
+Generate few events as for the default settings, using the flag -d1 to see explicit event printouts.